Canon 1D Mark III vs 80D

 |Canon 1Ds Mark III||Y||-||-||-||-||-||2.0||-||-||-|

 |Canon 1D Mark II N||Y||-||-||-||-||-||1.1||-||-||-|

 It is notable that the 80D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D Mark III does not offer wifi capability.

 Studio photographers will appreciate that the Canon 1D Mark III (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The 80D is a recent model that features in the current product line-up of Canon.
-In contrast, the 1D Mark III has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1D Mark III was succeeded by the Canon 1D Mark IV, while the 80D was followed by the Canon 90D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the Canon website.
+Both the 1D Mark III and the 80D have been discontinued, but can regularly be found used on eBay.
+The 1D Mark III was replaced by the Canon 1D Mark IV, while the 80D was followed by the Canon 90D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.